USAir Flight 427: Accident

-As the stick shaker activated, Germano exclaimed "Hold on!" numerous times, while Emmett, under physical exertion, said, "Oh shit!"
+As the stick shaker activated, Germano exclaimed "Hold on!" frequently, while Emmett, under physical exertion, said, "Oh shit!"
 Germano exclaimed, "What the hell is this?"
-As air traffic control noticed Flight 427 descending without permission, Germano keyed the mic and stated, "Four-twenty-seven, emergency!"
-Because the mic remained keyed for the rest of the incident, the ensuing exclamations in the cockpit were heard in the tower at Pittsburgh.
-The aircraft continued to roll while pitched nose-down at the ground.
+As Pittsburgh air traffic control noticed Flight 427 descending without permission, and requested for them to return to 6000 ft, Germano keyed the microphone and stated, "Four-twenty-seven, emergency!"
+Under duress, Germano left the microphone keyed for the rest of the accident; the ensuing exclamations in the cockpit were heard in the tower at Pittsburgh.

+The aircraft completed one full roll, remaining in a nose-down pitch.
 Trying to counteract sharply rising G-forces, Germano yelled "Pull!" three consecutive times before screaming, during which Emmett stated "God, no" seconds before impact.
-Pitched 80° nose-down and banked 60° left while traveling at approximately 300 mph, the 737 slammed into the ground and exploded at 19:03:25 in Hopewell Township, Beaver County, near Aliquippa, approximately 28 seconds after entering the wake turbulence.
+Pitched 80° nose-down and banked 60° left while traveling at approximately 300 mph, the 737 slammed into a gravel road in a wooded ravine and exploded at 19:03:25 in Hopewell Township, Beaver County, near Aliquippa, approximately 28 seconds after entering the wake turbulence.

+At the time of the accident, many people had gathered at the nearby Hopewell Soccer Club Fields for evening soccer practice.
+These people witnessed the crash of the aircraft and described the plane as suddenly falling out of the sky.
+The aircraft narrowly missed impacting the I-376 interchange just east of the Green Garden shopping plaza, where some witnesses took cover.
+Power was knocked out in the Giant Eagle after the crash.

+After several failed attempts to raise the downed flight on radar, Pittsburgh air traffic control raised the alarm and local fire companies and EMS were hailed.
+Upon arriving at the scene, however, the aircraft was found to be obliterated, and not only was it evident that there were no survivors, but the fragmented human remains constituted a bio-hazard.

+All 132 aboard Flight 427 were killed, in the state of Pennsylvania's deadliest aviation accident to date.

 Investigation

-The National Transportation Safety Board investigated the crash.
-All 127 passengers and five crew members were killed.
+The NTSB investigated the crash.
+All 127 passengers and 5 crew members on board were killed.
 For the first time in NTSB history, investigators were required to wear full-body biohazard suits while inspecting the accident site.
 As a result of the severity of the crash impact, the bodies of the passengers and crew were severely fragmented, leading investigators to declare the site a biohazard, requiring 2,000 body bags for the 6,000 recovered human remains.
 USAir had difficulty determining Flight 427's passenger list, facing confusion regarding five or six passengers.
-Several employees of the U.S. Department of Energy had tickets to take later flights, but used them to fly on Flight 427.
+Several employees of the United States Department of Energy had tickets to take later flights, but used them to fly on Flight 427.
 One young child was not ticketed.
 Among the victims of the crash was noted neuroethologist Walter Heiligenberg.